Prevalence of rabies: Hungary

 In 2023, there were 15 cases of animal rabies in Hungary (9 foxes, 3 dogs, 2 cattle and 1 cat).
 The last human rabies case in Hungary occurred in 1994.

-Serbia
+Balkans

+Rabies is very rare in the Balkans region, although sporadic cases have occurred in some countries in the region in red foxes and stray dogs.

-In 2017 and 2020, campaigns for fox-mediated rabies prevention were missed, leading to isolated cases of rabies.
+In Serbia, in 2017 and 2020, campaigns for fox-mediated rabies prevention were missed, leading to isolated cases of rabies.
 There were plans to re-implement these campaigns in 2021–2022, and these campaigns are ongoing.
 Canine mediated human rabies has been eliminated since 1980, and lyssaviruses have not been found in bat populations since 1954.
 The last human death due to rabies occurred in 1980 (following a dog bite), while the last case of rabies detected in a dog was in 2011.
 Rabies was detected in a fox in 2018.

-Croatia

-Croatia has been considered rabies free since 2014, however the region has been continually undergoing internal maintenance to ensure rabies is eradicated.

-Bosnia and Herzegovina

-After more than six years of absence of rabies in the country, in 2020 a rabid dog was detected near Srebrenica, 6 km from the border with Serbia.
+In Bosnia and Herzegovina, after more than six years of absence of rabies in the country, in 2020 a rabid dog was detected near Srebrenica, 6 km from the border with Serbia.

+Croatia is considered rabies free, with the last case of rabies being in 2014, in a red fox, and the country has been continually undergoing internal maintenance to ensure rabies is eradicated.
+The last human death due to indigenously acquired rabies was in 1964, but there were two human deaths from rabies in 1989 and 1995, both of them acquired in Bosnia and Herzegovina.

+Slovenia is also rabies free, having successfully eradicated the disease through oral vaccination of wildlife, with the last rabies case occurring in 2013.

+In Bulgaria, the last case of rabies occurred in 2014 in a red fox.
+The last case of rabies in a dog occurred in 2010.
+Nevertheless, Bulgaria borders Romania and Turkey, both of which still have rabies.

+In Greece, after the country had been rabies-free since 1987, rabies re-emerged in Northern Greece in 2012.
+The outbreak lasted until 2014, with the last case being in a red fox in May 2014 in the Pella regional unit.

+The last human death due to rabies in Greece was in 1970.